 ECHR - Homepage of the European Court of Human Rights - ECHR

-The Court will be holding a Grand Chamber hearing in the case of Duarte Agostinho and Others v.
-Portugal and 32 Others on 27 September 2023.
+The Court held a Grand Chamber hearing in the case of Duarte Agostinho and Others v.
+Portugal and 32 Others.

 The case concerns the greenhouse gas emissions from 33 member States, which in the applicants’ view contribute to the phenomenon of global warming resulting, among other things, in heatwaves affecting the applicants’ living conditions and health.

 In the case of Yüksel Yalçınkaya v.
 Türkiye the Court held that there had been violations of the right to a fair trial, to no punishment without law and to freedom of association.

 The case concerned the trial and conviction of the applicant for membership of the FETÖ/PDY.
 The trial took place in the aftermath of the attempted coup d’état of 15 July 2016.

 The problems which had led to findings of violations were systemic in nature.
 The ECHR held that Türkiye had to take general measures as appropriate to address those systemic problems, notably with regard to the Turkish judiciary’s approach to Bylock evidence.
 There are currently approximately 8,500 applications on the Court’s docket involving similar complaints under the right to a fair trial and/or to no punishment without law.

 In the case of El-Asmar v.
 Denmark the Court held that there had been a violation of the prohibition of inhuman and degrading treatment as regards the allegation of excessive use of force, and a further violation of the prohibition of inhuman and degrading treatment concerning the lack of an effective investigation.